DanLeEpicMan/UpdatedMonolithSolver/README.md

 ![The recreation in Notepad](https://cdn.discordapp.com/attachments/786485904176971827/788300784487628800/unknown.png)

 As you can see, each block is denoted by a number and separated by commas.
 Rows are separated by a new line.
 At first this will be annoying, but eventually you'll get accustomed to it.
 Notice that every color has a specific number of dots on it (1 for Gray, 2 for Pink, 3 for Orange, 4 for Blue).
+For any empty cells, use 0 to denote it.

 4d: Once you finish recreating the board, click on "File" and "Save As" in Notepad.
 A menu that looks like File Explorer should pop up.
 For the box that says "File name", input "yourname.csv" (yourname can be anything; I used the name myBoard, so I would type myBoard.csv).
 Once you input the name, change the "Save as type" box to "All Files".
 Once both of those values are inputted, save your file into the boards folder from Step 4b.
 You can copy and paste the directory of the boards folder and input it into the newly opened File Explorer window if needed. **MAKE SURE THAT IT'S A .CSV FILE AND NOT A .TXT FILE.
 IF YOU ARE HAVING TROUBLE THEN SIMPLY OPEN ONE OF THE EXAMPLES, PASTE YOUR BOARD INTO THERE, AND RENAME IT!**